 There are two types of Certificate of Sponsorship:

 Unrestricted Certificate of Sponsorship

-During the initial application for an Employers Sponsor Licence it is necessary to state how many Tier 2 Certificates of Sponsorship are required for the first year of the licence.
+During the initial application for an Employers Sponsor Licence it is necessary to state how many Tier 2 Certificates of Sponsorship you require for the first year of your licence.
 These are called unrestricted Certificates of Sponsorship because there is no limit on the number a single sponsor may be awarded.

-- When the vacancy in which the Sponsor seeks to fill appears on the Tier 2 Shortage Occupation List the sponsor is not obliged to carry out the Resident Labour Market Test.
-Since the skill set required by the sponsor has been formally categorised as being in short supply within the UK, the Certificate of Sponsorship is considered unrestricted as the individual is not replacing a resident worker.
+- When the vacancy in which the Sponsor seeks to fill appears on the Tier 2 Shortage Occupation List .
+The Certificate of Sponsorship is considered unrestricted.

-- In the case where an appointment’s annual salary is above £159,600 the applicants contribution can be considered highly valuable and will also fall into the unrestricted category.
+- In the case where a position’s annual salary is above £159,600 the applicants contribution can be considered highly valuable and will also fall into the unrestricted category.

 - Tier 2 (General) workers who are already employed with you and need to extend their current leave.